lmdah61/Dart-Password-Generator/README.md

 Combines ChatGPT with multiple sources of randomness to create passwords that are both secure and easy to remember.

-Example:
+> Random word: unicorn

-  Random word: unicorn
+>

-  Password: ?UnicornF4rtsRainbowsAlone
+> Password: ?UnicornF4rtsRainbowsAlone